zeekay/encryptedPiiPOC/README.md

+# Beta
+This code has not been tested or verified to be cryptographically secure.
+It is meant as a demonstration of an architecture to provide limited protection against accidental secret release.

 # @convex-dev/encrypted-pii

 Type-safe encrypted PII field storage for Convex.
 Store sensitive data (SSN, credit cards, etc.) with per-user encryption keys and full TypeScript safety.